EHanML/EHanML.github.io/index.md

   - image_path: /assets/images/60pa.jpg
     alt: "60s-Paper"
     title: "60s-Paper"
     excerpt: "Do not have time to catch up with the lastest trend of AI?
-Read a paper in 60s here!."
+Read a paper in 60s here!"
-    url: "/portfolios/"
+    url: "/tags/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/projimg.jpg